asut00/minishell/README.md

 # Using pipes and redirection
 minishell> cat file.txt | grep "searched_term" > result.txt
-# > will create the result.txt file containing the lines containing the "searched_term"
+# > will create the result.txt file including the lines containing the "searched_term"
 ```

 ## Shell Commands Supported